-The convex façades of the development – which resemble two shells facing each other – are a subtle reply to the concave façade of the Berlaymont, the headquarters of European Union, located just one block away.The interior of Lex building complies with the programme of the Council of the European Union, which requires the provision of an intricate mix of meeting rooms and offices within a high-security context.
-The building houses a series of double-height state-of-the-art assembly halls with natural lighting and the meeting rooms are stacked vertically at each end of the building along the side façades.
-The Lex building is organised around two 6- and 7-storey open-air landscaped courtyards on the upper levels that allow natural light to penetrate the large floor plates.
+The interior complies with the program of the Council of the European Union, which requires the provision of an intricate mix of meeting rooms and offices within a high-security context.
+The building houses a series of double-height assembly halls with natural lighting and the meeting rooms are stacked vertically at each end of the building along the side façades.
+The project is organised around two 6- and 7-storey open-air landscaped courtyards on the upper levels that allow natural light to penetrate the large floor plates.